 ST. LOUIS OFFICE7700 Forsyth Blvd., Suite 1100St.
 Louis, MO 63105

-John co-chairs the firm's Commercial Litigation Division.
+John Munich is chair of the firm's Business and Commercial Litigation Division.
 He represents clients in a variety of litigation matters, including complex business and commercial trials and appeals, constitutional law cases and internal and regulatory investigations.
 John has successfully represented clients in numerous trials and appeals in state and federal courts around the country, including the United States Supreme Court.
-Before joining Stinson, John was a partner with an AmLaw 100 firm.

 John served as an Assistant United States Attorney for the District of Columbia (1991-93), where he defended the United States and its agencies in complex constitutional and government contracts cases and prosecuted civil health fraud matters.
 As Chief of Litigation, and later Deputy Attorney General for the State of Missouri, John supervised all of the state's civil litigation and helped create and supervised Missouri's Medicaid Fraud Control Unit in the Office of the Attorney General (1993-99).